-The Committee for Professional Policing: Another local organization, their website has contact information and some ideas for getting involved.
+The Committee for Professional Policing: Another local organization (also an arm of CUAPB), their website has contact information and some ideas for getting involved.

 Justice for Fong Lee: On July 22, 2006, Hmong teenager Fong Lee was shot and killed by Minneapolis police officer Jason Andersen.
 The community continues to demand justice for what many see as a police cover-up.

 Justice for Terrance Franklin: A group dedicated to seeking "justice for the wrongful death of Terrance Franklin at the hands of the Minneapolis police."

 TakeAction MN: This organization works on a range of issues; this link goes to information on their work around criminal justice reform, including contact info for anyone who wants to get involved.

 The Dream Defenders with some practical event organizing tips: The Dream Defenders aren’t local, but are “an organization directed by Black & Brown Youth, who confront systemic inequality by building our collective power.”
 This practical list of questions to ask and things to be intentional about is a must-read.